-The jig has three sets of adjustments which require setting depending on the door size and thickness, as well as the size and positions of the hinges.
-These are all carried out with the 4mm hex key provided with the jig, one hinge and the 4mm feeler gauge.
+The jig has adjustments which will require setting depending on the door size and thickness, as well as the size and positions of the hinges.
+These are all carried out with the hex key provided with the jig, and with one hinge.